Zara McDermott Brings The Heat In Sexy Green Lingerie

 The influencer tied her highlighted tresses in a high ponytail, keeping her locks away from her shoulders and body.
 She accessorized with a pair of stud earrings and bracelets.
 She also had her nails painted with white polish.

-Zara wrote a short caption, greeting her fans with a “Happy Friday.”
+Zara wrote a short caption greeting her fans.
 According to the geotag, she was in London.
-She gave credit to Lounge Underwear by tagging the brand in the picture.
+She gave credit to Lounge Underwear by tagging the brand.

 As of this writing, the newest social media share garnered more than 57,500 likes and over 170 comments.
 Many of her online supporters dropped messages and compliments about her fit physique and busty display.
 Countless other followers had difficulty describing their feelings for the model in words.
 Instead, they opted to use emoji to get their point across.

-“That bra better call for back up help!!
-You look amazing,” a fan commented.
+"That bra better call for back up help!!
+You look amazing," one fan quipped.

 "Wow!
 You look gorgeous and so hot!!
 Happy Valentine's Day!" wrote another fan.